-Years before 'Fash and Fletch' was written off as a workable idea, the former was approached by an independent company to expand on his World Cup performance by fronting a DVD charting the history of football-speak.
+Years before 'Fash and Fletch' was written off as a workable idea, the former was approached by an independent company to expand on his World Cup performance and front a DVD charting the history of football-speak.
 However, talks broke down when Fash insisted on using clips of his own playing days to illustrate the action.
-"This is known as 'a skull-cracking, eye-socket smashing elbow to the head" was deemed a non-starter with those out-of-touch FA disciplinary stiffs.
+"This is known as 'a skull-cracking, eye-socket-smashing elbow to the head" was deemed a non-starter with those out-of-touch FA disciplinary stiffs.

 An embittered Fash was left to ply his trade on ITV's Gladiators, where his change of tack was most evident in never telling anyone what "Awooga" meant.

 The demise of Gladiators amid the advent of the 21st century left the Fash trail to go cold, although he did get back into work for a lesser know cable channel covering the 2010 World Cup, where he exclaimed that "the keeper's had a mare there!", adding further fuel to the suggestion that he'd scaled back on his previous philosophy.

 Fash wasn't asked to provide a detailed analysis of his insight to the viewers, but once upon a time would have been happy to do so.